Catalog Advanced Search

 Department of Gastroenterology and Hepatology Seattle Children's/University of Washington

-Culinary Medicine Webinar Series: Milk Protein Allergy/Lactose Intolerance
+Culinary Medicine Webinar Series: Crohn's Disease

 Blending the art of food and cooking with the science of medicine, this new NASPGHAN webinar series brings you live interactive educational webinars that highlight the importance of food and diet within a patient’s health plan, and how to use culinary medicine tailored to specific GI diseases and symptoms.

-Supported by an educational grant from ByHeart.
+Supported by an educational grant from Kate Farms.

 Debora Duro, MD, MS (Moderator)